Cyb3Raiz000/Syntecxhub_PortScanner/README.md

 # Syntecxhub_PortScanner
 Python Base TCP Open Port Scanner.., It will MAP Entire Open Ports based on your starting port number and What will you give ending port number.

+'''Build a TCP port scanner that checks open ports on a host.
+Learn socket programming basics and concurrency (threads).
+Add options for scanning a single host or a range of ports.
+Print and log results (open/closed/timeouts) and handle exceptions.'''